sanskrit/raw_etexts_english/blogs/manasataramgini/2016-02-28_a-note-on-lost-saiva-centers-consideration-of-examples-from-magadha-and-vae1b985ga.md

 +++
-title = "A note on lost Śaiva centers: consideration of examples from Magadha andxa0Vaṅga"
+title = "A note on lost Śaiva centers: consideration of examples from Magadha and Vaṅga"

 +++
 To be read in conjunction with this handout: [Harihara in the